Skip to content

 Collaboration Is Difficult…

 While it seems there is a common call for more time to collaborate in all school districts, those who dig into the meaningful work of true collaboration discover it is far easier to continue working in isolation.
 The majority of us learned our trade figuring it out as we went through the enduring pains of trial and error.
 Being isolated in our classrooms was simply the norm, and the true collaborative work described in PLC literature was unheard of.
-Today we have clear evidence showing the need for real collaboration, yet the work of doing collaboration is much different from the work we have been good at.
+Today we have clear evidence showing the need for real collaboration, yet the work of doing collaboration is much different from the work we have been good at in the past.
 Digging into showing our results, aligning our instruction with clearly articulated outcomes and common assessments, and engaging in robust action research can feel like an invasion of one’s craft.
-The truth we all know deep inside us however, is that truly collaborating in this way is the real work of excellent teaching; it is just very difficult work on many days.
-Read more »
+The truth we all know deep inside however, is that collaborating in this way is the real work of excellent teaching.

 11